Anonymous 07/06/21 (Tue) 05:44:30 No. 74495

 Friendly reminder to restrain yourself in constantly replying to other posts.
 The point of this thread is to share fun facts, not argue or have long-form discussions.

+The largest known animal is the Blue Whale, being around 130 tons, with the heaviest confirmed being 175 tons.
+I found two sauropods (admittedly with cryptic samples) that could compete with that position.
+The "Broome Titanosaur" and Bruhathkayosaurus could actually surpass the Blue Whale in size if some of their estimates are true.
+The Broome Titanosaur is only known from a footprint found in the Broome Sandstone formations in Western Australia.
+That said, these footprints were 1.5-2 meters long.
+Some weight estimates based on these footprints are a weight range of 120-200 tonnes.
+As for Bruhathkayosaurus, it has more fossil evidence, in the form of a few bones.
+The tibia in particular is significantly larger than that of Argentinosaurus, and could've had it at weights of up to 200 tons.
 There's also a few more sauropods with similar weight estimates to the two I mentioned, like Amphicoelias fragillimus and Parabrontopodus distercii.
 Granted, every single sauropod mentioned here has undergone a lot of discussion as to their actual size; with some conservative and lower estimates putting them below 100 tons, while others put them at 200+ tons.
 That's why you'll see plenty of completely different weight ranges if you were to research these names online.
 My main point is that if the larger estimations are true, then they could very well be in the "largest animal" category.

->>86873that's not the /qa/ way
+>>86873 that's not the /qa/ way

 Salmons die after mating due to massive release of corticosteroids which inhibit their cells ability to multiply and cause programmed death in their cells.
 They swim around while falling apart.
 Isn't that yabai?
+And since corticosteroids are the thing that your kidneys release when you're under stress it really puts into perspective how being stressed is bad for you.

 In February 1959, the mercury distribution in Minamata Bay was investigated.
 The results shocked the researchers involved.
 Large quantities of mercury were detected in fish, shellfish, and sludge from the bay.
 The highest concentrations centred around the Chisso factory wastewater canal in Hyakken Harbour and decreased going out to sea, clearly identifying the plant as the source of contamination.
 Pollution was so heavy at the mouth of the wastewater canal, a figure of 2 kg of mercury per ton of sediment was measured: a level that would be economically viable to mine.
 Indeed, Chisso did later set up a subsidiary to reclaim and sell the mercury recovered from the sludge.[20]